WPManageNinja/wpsocialninja-docs/guide/social-reviews/social-media-reviews-wp-social-ninja.md

 ---
-title: "Social Reviews | WP Social Ninja"
+title: "Social Reviews"
 description: ""
 ---

-# Social Reviews | WP Social Ninja
+# Social Reviews

 Your business receives valuable **Social Reviews** on multiple social networking sites like **Google** **My Business**, **Facebook**, **Airbnb**, **Yelp**, etc. It’s no surprise you want to add them all to your WordPress site so that you can display all the reviews consecutively.